 The Rescue craft, or for training, the Senior Instructor, must complete an entry in the accident book for all injuries, and emergencies.
-The accident book is located in the trophy cabinet in the Clubhouse.
+The accident book is located in the First Aid cabinet in office of the Clubhouse.

 2.9.4 Major Incident